langchain-ai/helm/charts/open-gpts/README.md

 1. How can we upgrade our application?
     - To upgrade, you will need to follow the upgrade instructions in the Helm README and run a `helm upgrade open-gpts --values <values file>`
 2. How can we backup our application?
     - Currently, we rely on PVCs/PV to power storage for our application.
-We strongly encourage setting up `Persistent Volume` backups or moving to a managed service for `Postgres` to support disaster recovery
+We strongly encourage setting up `Persistent Volume` backups or moving to a managed service for `Redis` to support disaster recovery
 3. How does load balancing work/ingress work?
     - Currently, our application spins up one load balancer using a k8s service of type `LoadBalancer` for our frontend.
 If you do not want to setup a load balancer you can simply port-forward the frontend and use that as your external ip for the application.
     - We also have an option for the chart to provision an ingress resource for the application.